Basal Body Temperature (BBT) Charting

 3. Predicting Ovulation

 For most women, 96 to 98 degrees is considered normal prior to ovulation and 97 to 99 degrees after ovulation.
 By charting the differences – in one-tenth degree increments – you can determine when ovulation has taken place.
 Typically a rise of at least 0.4 to 0.6 degrees will take place at ovulation, though for different women the temperature increases may be sudden or gradual.
 Over time, charting your BBT will help you predict ovulation.
+For a 5-7 day advanced notice of ovulation, consider using an electrolyte-based fertility tracker.

 Fertility Charting allows you chart and predict ovulation based on calendar patterns, cervical mucus analysis, and changes in your body temperature – or Basal Body Temperature charting.
 We recommend that you chart your basal body temperature fluctuations using the free online tool at OvaGraph.